 Thousands of SMMEs will stand a much better chance.

-In South Africa, our social internet could help reduce cultural tensions through information sharing.
+Our social Internet could help reduce cultural tensions with information sharing.

 International trade will be easier.

-The spread of the Internet will enhance global connectivity, fostering more positive relationships among societies, extending out of our own borders.
-Well, that is the theory, the more we know, the less we fear.
+The spread of the Internet will enhance global connectivity, fostering more positive relationships among societies extending out of our own borders.
+Well, that is the theory.
+The more we know, the less we fear.
 But, it could also bring on more conflict.
 Humans are funny that way.
-The spread of the “Ubernet” will diminish the meaning of borders, and new “nations” of those with shared interests may emerge online and exist beyond the capacity of current nation-states to control.
+The spread of the “Ubernet” will diminish the meaning of borders and new nations, those with shared interests, may emerge online and exist beyond the capacity of current nation-states to control.

 Great things to come!

-But before, we need to tackle regulation, and the privatization of the telecommunication market.
-The mobile telephony market is generally more open and dynamic, probably because less shares in general owned by state.
+But before it can we need to tackle regulation and the privatization of the telecommunication market.
+The mobile telephony market is generally more open and dynamic.
+This is probably because there are less state-owned shares in general.

-Fibre in South Africa is a big game changer, a few years back the average cost of South Africa’s broadband connectivity per month was 10 times higher than that of the UK.
-Fibre is not a new technology, and has been around for almost a decade in South Africa.
-It’s only recently become more visible and available to consumers due to the increase in companies which supply it, as demand for faster Internet increases.
+Fibre in South Africa is a big game changer.
+A few years back the average cost of South Africa’s broadband connectivity per month was 10 times higher than that of the UK.
+Fibre is not a new technology and has been around for almost a decade in South Africa.
+It has only recently become more visible and available to consumers due to the increase in companies that supply it, as the demand for faster Internet increased.

-The South Africa government plans to have fibre cables in place throughout South Africa by 2020, I just wonder if this deadline will be missed, several times like the digital tv deadline.
-I also wonder what % share the state will own and therefore control.
+The South Africa government plans to have fibre cables in place throughout South Africa by 2020.
+I just wonder if this deadline will be missed, several times like the digital TV deadline.
+I also wonder what percentage share the state will own and, therefore, control.

 Will it be due to government support?
 We will have to see.

-My belief the internet will succeed will be due to our governments weaknesses, not its strengths.
-You see, our state cannot respond quickly enough to challenges presented by complex network.
-This is due to indecision, missed deadlines, perhaps internal conflict.
+My belief is that the Internet will succeed due to our government’s weaknesses, not its strengths.
+You see, our state cannot respond quickly enough to challenges presented by complex networks.
+This is due to indecision, missed deadlines and perhaps internal conflict.

-South Africa will lead Africa, but we have to try close the gap world wide if we want to compete.
-Africa will follow our example, and if we learn to share and support, Africa will move up in its position as an internet user.
-Obstacles to the accessibility of Internet services in Africa include generally low levels of computer literacy in the population, followed by poor infrastructures, and high costs of Internet services.
-Hitting home, stable Power availiability also creates issues for internet.
+South Africa will lead Africa, but we have to try closing the gap worldwide if we want to compete.
+Africa will follow our example, and if we learn to share and support, Africa will move up in its position as an Internet user.
+Obstacles to the accessibility of Internet services in Africa include generally low levels of computer literacy in the population, followed by poor infrastructures and high costs of Internet services.
+Hitting home, stable power availability also creates issues for Internet.